 Import-data as a text-file.

-Typically, the data are coordinates of a cam-profile, which is measured with a Coordinate Measurement Machine (CMM).
-The measurement data is taken 'as is'.
-Numerical techniques approximate motion-derivatives, which are usually noisy.
+Typically, the data are coordinates of a cam-profile, which are measured with a Coordinate Measurement Machine (CMM).
+The measurement data are taken 'as is'.
+Numerical techniques calculate motion-derivatives, but the higher derivatives are usually noisy.

 Fit-a-Curve to the imported-data.

-The Point-Cloud dialog-box can fit a Curve to the Imported-Data.
+Use Point-Cloud dialog-box to fit a Curve to the Imported-Data.